Fusion or Confusion? Multimodal Complexity Is Not All You Need: Related Work

-\paragraph{Reproducibility of Machine Learning Methods} According to prior work, machine learning suffers from a reproducibility crisis \citep{Kapoor_Narayanan_2023,Semmelrock_Ross_Hellauer_Kopeinik_Theiler_Haberl_Thalmann_Kowald_2025}.
-For example, there is prior work focusing on reproducibility in healthcare \citep{McDermott_2025} and guidelines for reproducibility in life sciences \citep{Heil_Hoffman_Markowetz_Lee_Greene_Hicks_2021}.
+\paragraph{Reproducibility of Machine Learning Methods} Machine learning suffers from a reproducibility crisis \citep{Kapoor_Narayanan_2023,Semmelrock_Ross_Hellauer_Kopeinik_Theiler_Haberl_Thalmann_Kowald_2025}.
+There is prior work focusing on reproducibility in healthcare \citep{McDermott_2025} and guidelines for reproducibility in life sciences \citep{Heil_Hoffman_Markowetz_Lee_Greene_Hicks_2021}.
 More generally, venues for high-impact machine learning publications are aware of this crisis\ie by offering solutions such as reproducibility challenges and reports \citep{Pineau_Vincent_Lamarre_Sinha_Lariviere_Beygelzimer_dAlche_Buc_Fox_Larochelle_2021}.
-Nevertheless, our study focuses on multimodal learning with deep learning architectures for which large-scale empirical analyses are still limited.
-In addition, we consider not only reproducibility, but also the problem of practically unsound comparisons\eg comparing architectures without adequate hyperparameter optimization.
+Nevertheless, we consider not only reproducibility, but also unsound comparisons\eg missing hyperparameter optimizations similar to recent learning rate specific work \cite{Lee_Ko_Chen_Yeh_2026}.